weareopensource/Angular/archi.md

 Several libraries are providing a store solution for angular, but [ngrx](https://github.com/ngrx/platform) is by far the one that is the closest to Angular.
 It's build upon rxjs that is a fondamental peace of Angular.

 # Angular Material
 Angular material is a UI librairy that implements the [material design specifications](https://material.io/).
-It provides clean and well design graphical components that are natively build with angular, and a customable global theme that custom components can benefit from.
+It provides clean and well designed graphical components that are natively build with angular, and a customable global theme that custom components can benefit from.